 Adam and Eve were, of

-course, the first individuals to address this question of personal sovereignty
+course, the first of our species to address this question of personal

-and what to do with their personal influence.
-And, in fact, these were the
+sovereignty and what to do with their personal influence.
+And, in fact,

-So, The Great Lie which Satan presented to the first couple was, in essence, a very simple one.
-It was the same one he still uses to subvert the soul.
-It was simply this: “You, not God, are your own best hope for personal fulfillment.”
+So, The Great Lie which Satan presented to the first couple is a fairly uncomplicated proposition, though it was, indeed, presented in a very deceitful way.
+It is the same one he still uses, in each new generation, to subvert human souls.
+In essence, it was simply this: “You, not God, are your own best hope for personal fulfillment.”

-The underlying inference is that there is really more security and a greater certainty of finding fulfillment in life if we direct our own life affairs instead of entrusting that responsibility to God.
-So, this is the delusion which has become humanity's chronic deception.
-And, this is the glittering emptiness which continues to mesmerize and entice each new generation to risk themselves to themselves (rather than to God) - even to this very day.
+The underlying inference is that there is really more security and a greater certainty of experiencing fulfillment in life if we direct our own life affairs instead of entrusting that responsibility to God.
+So, this is the delusion which has become humanity's chronic downfall.
+And, this is the glittering emptiness which continues to mesmerize and entice humanity to this very day – the temptation to risk ourselves to ourselves.

 With these words, Satan made Adam and Eve to believe that they really were their own best hope.
 And beyond this great error, they were also made to believe that there were no consequences for pursuing life on these terms.